Winter West Lake Dragon Well (Longjing) Green Tea

 Withering

-Leaves are briefly rested to wither to eliminate some moisture.
+Leaves are shortly withered to eliminate some moisture.

-Leaves are cooked on a wok to halt oxidation and shape them.
+Leaves are roasted on a wok to halt oxidation.

 Drying